 Spare yourself the hollow promise of technical tranquility that forces you to pay extra to keep your company running.

-Before it was a way to infect computer networks with a virus, the Trojan Horse was the way that Odysseus—he of Greek mythology—and his fellow soldiers snuck into the city of Troy to finally put an end to the Trojan war.
+Before it was a way to infect computer networks with a virus, the Trojan Horse was the way that Odysseus—he of Greek mythology—and his fellow soldiers snuck into the city of Troy to put an end to the Trojan war finally.

 Both the digital and the wooden versions have gained the reputation for causing vast amounts of damage.
 The digital one forces us to be watchful of what we download.
 The wooden one was responsible for reducing a great city to ruins and securing a place in history for it as one of the greatest deceptions of all time.